MicrosoftDocs/win32/desktop-src/psapi/memory-mapped-file-information.md

 ---
 title: Memory-Mapped File Information
-description: A memory-mapped file (or file mapping) is the result of associating a file's contents with a portion of the virtual address space of a process.
-It can be used to share a file or memory between two or more processes. ms.assetid: 'b6ec2bc4-c504-4d0b-87f0-39bb1949accd'
+description: A memory-mapped file (or file mapping) is the result of associating a files contents with a portion of the virtual address space of a process.
+It can be used to share a file or memory between two or more processes. ms.assetid: b6ec2bc4-c504-4d0b-87f0-39bb1949accd ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Memory-Mapped File Information

 A *memory-mapped file* (or *file mapping*) is the result of associating a file's contents with a portion of the virtual address space of a process.
 It can be used to share a file or memory between two or more processes.

-The [**GetMappedFileName**](getmappedfilename.md) function receives a process handle and a pointer to an address as input.
+The [**GetMappedFileName**](/windows/win32/Psapi/nf-psapi-getmappedfilenamea?branch=master) function receives a process handle and a pointer to an address as input.
 If the address is within a memory-mapped file in the virtual address space of the process, the function returns the name of the memory-mapped file.
 The file names returned by **GetMappedFileName** use device form, rather than drive letters.
 For example, the file name c:\\winnt\\system32\\ctype.nls would look like this in device form:

 \\Device\\Harddisk0\\Partition1\\WINNT\\System32\\ctype.nls